yeslogic/fathom/book/src/background.md

   a nice graphvis output, and a nice web-based IDE.
 It lacks a formal foundation however, and YAML can be hard to read.
 - [IPADS/DDC](https://www.cs.princeton.edu/~dpw/papers/700popl06.pdf):
-  We like the IPADS/DDC approach, but it is geard more towards log files and misses features like pointer offsets which are needed to support many binary formats.
+  We like the IPADS/DDC approach, but it is geared more towards log files and misses features like pointer offsets which are needed to support many binary formats.
 - [Restructure](https://github.com/devongovett/restructure):
-  A library for declaratively encode and decode binary data using a JavaScript EDSL.
+  A library for declaratively encoding and decoding binary data using a JavaScript EDSL.
   Used in [fontkit](https://github.com/devongovett/fontkit) for describing the Open Type Font specification.
   Shows promise as nice way to describe binary formats, but JS is not the most flexible host language.
 - [HarfBuzz](https://github.com/harfbuzz/harfbuzz) defines [a handy set of types and macros](https://github.com/harfbuzz/harfbuzz/blob/35218c488c3966aa6d459ec5a007a2b43208e97c/src/hb-machinery.hh)